What’s the Difference Between CPU Fan And CPU OPT Fan?

 CPU Fan Header

-Commonly designated as CPU_FAN, this is a basic connection pin on your motherboard dedicated to a fan designed to cool the CPU.
+Commonly designated as CPU_FAN, this is a vital connection pin on your motherboard dedicated to a fan designed to cool the CPU.

-It has four pins, which provide power, ground, sensing, and speed control features.
-It also has a notch on one side, so that the connector on the fan can only be plugged onto it on one side.
+It has four pins, which provide power, ground, sensing, and velocity control features.
+It also has a notch on one side, so that the connector on the fan can only be plugged onto it on one orientation.

-While the pin configuration of the CPU fan header is the same as with most fan headers on the motherboard, the specific CPU_FAN header has a built-in check and failsafe.
+While the pin configuration of the CPU fan header is the same as with most fan headers on the motherboard, the specific CPU_FAN header has a built-in check and protection.

-If there is no connected fan to it, the system will assume that your CPU does not have a fan installed, and will refuse to properly boot.
+If there is no attached fan to it, the system will assume that your CPU does not have a cooling apparatus installed, and will refuse to correctly boot.

-Furthermore, the CPU_FAN port will typically be situated near the CPU’s cooling system (near the VRMs, or adjacent to the DIMM slots).
+Furthermore, the CPU_FAN port will typically be located near the CPU’s cooling system (near the VRMs, or adjacent to the DIMM slots).

-The location is typically convenient enough so that the wires can be easily routed for optimal cable management.
+The location is typically sufficient enough so that the wires can be easily routed for optimal cable management.

 What Is A CPU OPT Fan Header?